jkunimune/nibasa/how-to-use.md

 - tu ga ke jen? = Who are you?
 - ke ro yam? = What are you eating?
 - ke li moto? = Where did it go?
-- ke sabu na ni yang? = Why is she like this?
+- ke sabu na da yang? = Why is she like this?

 ### Requests and commands